 You can volunteer as much or as little as you like, depending on your time constraints.
 Depending on the route you choose, delivery time can differ, but the average delivery time is about 1 hour.

-You can pick-up your route during the times outlined on the Food Distributions page and deliver at a later time.
+You can pick up your route during the times outlined on the Food Distributions page and deliver at a later time, please just let us know so we can relay that information to the recipients.
+They do receive a call and text to notify them of their delivery day.
 We ask that you deliver to recipient homes while it is light outside.
 If you have a special circumstance and need to deliver on a date that is not outlined on our pick-up schedule, please relay that information to a JRA staff member via phone or at firstname.lastname@example.org.

 Deliveries are made in the 5-county Greater Philadelphia area including Bucks County, Montgomery County, Delaware County, Philadelphia County, and Chester County.
 Find a full list of the specific zip codes in our delivery service area here.
 We will work with you to find a delivery route that best meets your needs, availability, and size of your vehicle.